AJWest22/MS3/README.md

  - There were 9 HTML files made in this project, 2 python files, a JavaScript file, a CSS file, a Procfile and requirements.txt file.

- - Most can be viewed on GitHUb, however the env.py file, that was created to connnect the database with the site, contains
- - sensitve information, and has not been pushed to GitHub.
+ - Most can be viewed on GitHUb, however the env.py file, that was created to connnect the database with the site, contains sensitve information, and has not been pushed to GitHub.

- - The HTML files are stored in the templates folder, as they form the basis of the site, and it helps structure and organiase
+ - The HTML files are stored in the templates folder, as they form the basis of the site, and it helps structure and organise the code.
- - the code.

  - The static folder contains the JavaScript and CSS files, and is used to help structure the code files, and keep things orderly.

  - The app.py file provides the backend code that handles the data of the site.
-It is used for submitting data to the database    - and pulling information from the database.
+It is used for submitting data to the database and pulling information from the database.

  - The env.py file that was created contains information regarding the database and has not been pushed to GitHub.